DemanovAE/convertBmn/README.md

 # convertBmn

-Converts 1 file dst format to 1 file the tree.root
+Converts 1 file dst format to 1 file tree.root

 change path in scripts:
 1. `#SBATCH -o your_path/%A_%a.out` - log